Selmer groups as flat cohomology groups: Assembling by glueing

 \section{Assembling $\cA[\phi]$ by glueing}

 \lab{glue}

-A standard descent lemma \ref{eq-cat} (whose proof is included for completeness) is crucial for glueing $\cA[\phi]$ together in the proof of \Cref{Aphi-detd}; it will also be key in Selmer type descriptions of sets of torsors in \S\ref{sel-type}.
-Its more technical part \ref{eq-cat-b} involving algebraic spaces is needed to avoid a quasi-affineness hypothesis in \Cref{sel-cart}, which enables us to glue torsors under a N\'{e}ron model in the proof of \Cref{mazur}: even though \emph{a posteriori} such torsors are schemes, we glue them as algebraic spaces (because the description of the essential image in \Cref{eq-cat}\ref{eq-cat-a} is not practical beyond the quasi-affine case).
-For the proof of \Cref{sel-ind-nf}, however, there is no need to resort to algebraic spaces: \Cref{eq-cat}\ref{eq-cat-a} is sufficient due to affineness of $\cA[\phi]$ guaranteed by \Cref{qf-flat}.
+A descent lemma \ref{eq-cat} formalizes the idea that giving a scheme over a connected Dedekind scheme $S$ amounts to giving a scheme over a nonempty open $V \subset S$ together with a compatible $\wh{O}_{S, s}$-scheme for every $s \in S - V$. \Cref{eq-cat} is crucial for glueing $\cA[\phi]$ together in the proof of \Cref{Aphi-detd}; it will also be key for Selmer type descriptions of sets of torsors in \S\ref{sel-type}.
+Its more technical part \ref{eq-cat-b} involving algebraic spaces is needed in order to avoid a quasi-affineness hypothesis in \Cref{sel-cart}.
+This corollary enables us to glue torsors under a N\'{e}ron model in the proof of \Cref{mazur}: even though \emph{a posteriori} such torsors are schemes, we glue them as algebraic spaces because the description of the essential image in \Cref{eq-cat}~\ref{eq-cat-a} is not practical beyond the quasi-affine case.
+For the proof of \Cref{sel-ind-nf}, however, there is no need to resort to algebraic spaces: \Cref{eq-cat}~\ref{eq-cat-a} is sufficient due to the affineness of $\cA[\phi]$ guaranteed by \Cref{Aphi-aff}.